1. Home

 Closing thoughts

-CNC, MIS and NRML are basic terms for placing orders that every investor should know.
-As mentioned above, the margin rules for CNC and MIS have changed drastically post the introduction of new guidelines by SEBI in a phased manner.
-For more details, please check with your investment advisor.
+CNC, MIS and NRML are some basic terms used for placing orders which every investor should be aware of.
+As mentioned above, the margin rules for CNC and MIS have changed drastically post the introduction of new guidelines by SEBI in phased manner.
+For more details on please check with your stockbroker.

 Invest wisely after proper research.
-If you require expert help, click here > Research and Ranking.
+In case you require any expert help, click here > Research and Ranking.

 Check out our Latest Article on How Long term investing helps create life-changing wealth – TOI